List of Gladiators UK events: Danger Zone

 Contenders, one at a time, made their way across the arena whilst dodging tennis balls fired at high speed by a Gladiator.
 Between the start and finish were stations where the contender was shielded from the Gladiator's fire, and where they could attempt, using a projectile weapon, to hit a target above the Gladiator.
 Each of the stations self-destructed at ten-second intervals and their weapons were rendered unusable (a difference from the US version, named Assault, which did not have a limit).
 Successful shots on the target ended the game, earning the contender 10 points.
-However, contestants could still earn 5 points by reaching the end of the course without being hit and touching a second, lower target.
-Reaching the end originally scored 10 points in series 1, and was reduced to 5 points in series 2 onwards.
-If the contender did not hit the target above the Gladiator, they were awarded 1 bonus point for each weapon fired.
+However, contestants could still earn 5 points (10 points in series 1) by reaching the end of the course without being hit and touching a second, lower target.
+If the contender did not hit either the target above the Gladiator or reach the lower target, they were awarded 1 point for each weapon fired.
 If the contender was hit directly by a tennis ball (ricochets off the floor, station or weapon did not count), they were eliminated.